EnzymeML/PyEnzyme/README.md

 and take part in [Discussions](https://github.com/EnzymeML/PyEnzyme/discussions) and/or [Issues](https://github.com/EnzymeML/PyEnzyme/issues).

+## 🔙 Backwards compatibility

+For backward compatibility with previous versions of PyEnzyme, this release includes the original `v1.1.5` version of the package under the `v1` subpackage.
+Users may continue to utilize the legacy API by importing from `pyenzyme.v1` instead of `pyenzyme`.
+Please be aware that the dependencies for the current `v2` implementation differ from those of `v1` and must be installed separately using `poetry install --with v1`.

+For new projects, we recommend utilizing the updated API available in the package root.
+Existing users of the legacy API are encouraged to migrate to the current version to benefit from the latest features and improvements.

 ## 🧪 Testing

 In order to run tests there are two different ways.
 First you can utilize `pytest` directly by running the following: